HHLA Works on $150M Center Overhaul

 Mateen purchased the 250,000-square-foot mixed-use retail center in March of last year.
 Its sale marked a significant discount from its previous purchase price of $111 million back in 2015.

-“I have been tracking HHLA for a better part of 10 years and it has struggled with its identity within the market,” El Warner, an executive vice president of retail capital markets for Colliers, said.
+“I have been tracking HHLA for a better part of 10 years and it has struggled with its identity within the market,” El Warner, a vice chair at Colliers specializing in retail capital markets, said.

 The two-story outdoor shopping mall has seen a variety of tenants come in and out and has struggled to differentiate itself amid larger competitors and a wailing office market.
 For years, many of HHLA’s storefronts have sat empty.